Jewelry Care

 If you prefer to avoid the dark patina to the metal, try to keep your brass as dry as possible.
 Take your rings off when washing your hands and dry your hands thoroughly before putting your rings back on.
 Avoid swimming with brass jewelry especially in salt water if you want to avoid the Statue of Liberty effect.
 Keep in mind your jewelry will tarnish at a faster rate in humid climates.

 Store your brass jewelry in an airtight bag to minimize oxygen from interacting with it while not in use.
-If you do see some tarnish, you can polish it with a jewelry polishing cloth, my favorite, is the Sunshine Yellow Polishing Cloth.
+If you do see some tarnish, you can polish it with a jewelry polishing cloth, my favorite, is the yellow Sunshine Polishing Cloth.

 Some people experience a green coloring to the skin when it comes in contact with brass.
 This is perfectly harmless and is due your personal PH balance.
 If it bothers you, you can coat the inside of your ring or bracelet with a clear nail polish as this will form a barrier between your skin and the ring.